Color, Tech and UX: Three Trends for Showcasing Furniture Online in 2015

 Happy New Year!
 We’re embarking on a brand new year, where everywhere people are flush with resolutions and goals to “do better.”
-Here are Blueport, we’re lucky to have such insight and talent under one roof who collectively spend their days making furniture retail sites perform better.
-Hot off the presses are three trends we’re seeing in furniture style and décor, omnichannel integration and next generation site experiences.
+Here is Blueport, we’re lucky to have such insight and talent under one roof who collectively spend their days making furniture retail sites perform better.
+Hot off the presses are three trends we’re seeing in furniture style and décor, omnichannel integration, and next-generation site experiences.

 Trend One: Color, Style and Furniture Fashion

 While not a new trend, furniture retailers should continue to pay close attention to the latest colors and styles that appeal to consumer taste.